1JonaB1/Wordclock/README.md

 # Wordclock
-Diy Wordclock with an Esp32 and samrt leds like ws2812b.
+Diy Wordclock with an Esp32 and smart leds like ws2812b.

 ## Features:
 - Time from ntp server